 Lukács Thermal Bath was established by the knights of Saint John’s order, who settled in the area with the aim of curing the sick.
-Later on, orders from Rhodes and Malta took over what’s known today as Lukács Bath, and established their own monasteries with the same purpose – healing, that is.
-In 1880, the first spa hotel was erected, then, in 1937, a drinking-water hall was added to this state-of-the-art complex.
-As for its recent history, Lukács was wholly modernized and renovated in 1999, mixing innovation with tradition, and attracting even more guests of all ages and nationalities.
+Later, orders from Rhodes and Malta took over what’s known today as Lukács Bath, and established their own monasteries with the same healing purpose, while the building was transformed into a Turkish bath during the Ottoman occupation.
+In 1999 Lukács was fully revamped, and now the spa features a blend of modern and traditional facilities, including indoor and outdoor pools, alongside a wellness area with sauna, Kneipp pool, a Himalaya salt wall, and much more.

 With a distinct Turkish infusion in its architecture, Király Thermal Bath – once in the possession of the König family – features an eclectic atmosphere of modern and traditional elements.
 With four pools filled with hot spring water bearing magnesium, calcium, fluoride ions, it's a soothing haven, where additional elements, including a jacuzzi, steam cabin, sauna, gym, and various medical treatments ensure complete relaxation.